-This guide is designed to assist you in making decisions about living off-campus.
+This guide is a publication designed to assist you in making decisions about living off campus.
 It contains information on how to find suitable housing, what rights you have as a tenant and where to get help if you have questions.
+It supplements the content OCSL offers at our existing renter education opportunities.

 This guide also is designed to make you aware of your responsibilities as a member of a neighborhood community.
 We hope that this awareness will help you establish and maintain positive relationships with your student and non-student neighbors.